 Test out colors that fit with your brand aesthetic but also keep in mind the consumer mindset and try to show colors that people will be thankful to see.

 ii.
 A/B Test CTA Language

 Secondly, you’ll want to A/B test the language in your CTAs.
 Find words that sell your product, but are not too pushy.
-It’s a fine line, we know, but in 2020 you won’t be able to stick to the traditional “Buy Now” or “Book Now” that people are familiar with.
+It’s a fine line, we know, but you won’t be able to stick to the traditional “Buy Now” or “Book Now” that people are familiar with.
 The best landing pages are challenging traditional CTAs.

 If you want to keep your bounce rate low and your lead completion rate high then be more thoughtful with your tone of voice and CTA messaging.
 Split test CTAs that get your point across but are not so harsh.